Skip to content

 The JetBrains Exclusion Problem

-For polyglot development teams in which backend engineers use IntelliJ while frontend developers prefer VS Code, choosing Antigravity necessitates a binary decision.
-The tool is a complete VS Code fork with no JetBrains support, meaning backend engineers cannot use it.
+For polyglot development teams where backend engineers use IntelliJ and frontend developers prefer VS Code, choosing Antigravity requires a binary decision.
+The tool is a complete VS Code fork without JetBrains support, so backend engineers cannot use it.

 Google Antigravity and Continue: RAG Architecture Limitations for Enterprise Codebases

 The central question for enterprise teams: can these tools handle 50-500 repository legacy codebases?
-Research reveals that neither Google Antigravity nor Continue demonstrates proven capabilities at this scale, with both suffering from fundamental limitations in multi-repository context aggregation.
+Research reveals that neither Google Antigravity nor Continue has demonstrated proven capabilities at this scale, with both suffering from fundamental limitations in aggregating multi-repository contexts.

 Multi-Repository Context: The Critical Gap